Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 - A rival at first, but you came to a working arrangement.
 - Romantic entanglement, or fated to be romantically entangled.
 - Just friends, from school or work or something.
 Ask them what.
-- They could have been [[the Chosen]] One instead of you, but they failed some trial.
+- They could have been [[The Chosen]] One instead of you, but they failed some trial.
 Tell them how they failed.
 - You saved their life, back when they didn’t know [[monsters]] were real.
 Tell them what you saved them from.

 **LUCK**